 Airservices employs air traffic controllers to manage the safe and orderly flow of aircraft into, out of, and between airports throughout Australia and with overseas regions adjoining Australian airspace.
-In addition to the daily management of routine air traffic, controllers also provide information and assistance to pilots if they experience an in flight emergency.
+Find out more about how air traffic control works.